 For Left of Field, the secret to this fluffy breakfast treat is the use of fresh eggs, good quality self-raising flour and the actual finesse behind the process, which includes weighing the ingredients, sampling and taste testing each batch to ensure consistency and amazing quality.
 Their pro tips for making awesome pancakes include a good non-stick pan, a lump-free but not overworked batter, and allowing the batter to rest for at least 30 minutes, letting the gluten do its thing for more height and stability.

-Need more brunch ideas?
-Here are some more of our favourite brunch spots in Sydney.
+Now, plan those post-lockdown brunch hangs with our favourite brunch spots in Sydney.

-Image credit: Gram, Blackwood Pantry, Speedos, Gram, Four Frogs, Left of Field, bills
+Image credit: Gram, @Justin_time2eat (Happyfield), Air Lab, Bay Vista, Cafe Bella Dee, The Brothers Cafe, Blackwood Pantry, Speedos, Gram, Four Frogs, Left of Field, bills